FastyBird/fastybird/src/FastyBird/Connector/Zigbee2Mqtt/docs/Configuration.md

  > Zigbee2MQTT Bridge
 ```

 And that's it!
-One bridge is running, it will handle all hardware devices automatically.
+One bridge is ready to by executed, it will handle all hardware devices automatically.

 ```
  [OK] Bridge "Zigbee2MQTT Bridge" was successfully created.